-Lucy Wilk is a highly experienced medical negligence litigator who has handled some of the toughest, most complex and largest medical negligence claims in the Newcastle area and in New South Wales since commencing to practise exclusively in this area in 2014.
+Lucy Wilk is a highly experienced medical negligence litigator who has handled some of the toughest, most complex and largest medical negligence claims in the Newcastle area and in New South Wales since commencing to practice exclusively in this area in 2014.
 Prior to this, Lucy taught the Law of Negligence at the University of Newcastle and practiced as a litigation and banking lawyer at a top tier commercial law firm, Allens Linklaters, in Sydney.

 Lucy graduated from the University of Newcastle in 2009 with a double degree in Law (with First Class Honours) and Arts (majoring in Politics).
 She was admitted into practice as a Solicitor of the High Court and Supreme Court of NSW in 2010.